nmkha16/StandardDLLInjection/README.md

 2. Build the project in Realese (x86) or Release (x64).

 ## How to use:

-Download compiled on Release.
-Run .exe, it will ask for exe path & dll path.
+1. Run .exe, it will ask for exe path & dll path.
 Then start your target program to initiate injecting.
+2. Cmd: ./StandardDLLInjection.exe "<your_exe_path" "your_dll_path"

-You can compile it yourself if needed.
+You can compile it yourself if you want to.

 ## Video